-The parties may file trial briefs at any time before trial, but they are not required.
+The parties may file trial briefs but shall do so at least one day before trial commences.
 Counsel also shall serve their trial briefs on opposing counsel.
 Each trial brief should include a statement of facts.
 Counsel also should identify difficult evidentiary matters that might arise and argue the subject, complete with case law.